bhoomika1714/SoftwareEngineering/Chapter3.md

-Sure, here’s a detailed explanation in simple language for each of your questions:

----

 ### 1. Structure of SRS (Software Requirements Specification)
 The **SRS (Software Requirements Specification)** document is organized in a structured way to capture all requirements clearly.
 The structure typically includes the following: